jackpsmith-git/Forge/README.md

 ## License

-Forge is licensed under the MIT License - see the LICENSE.txt file for details
+Forge is licensed under the MIT License - see the LICENSE.txt file for details.